 This page provides definitions of common legal words and phrases used in arbitration, mediation and parenting coordination in family law disputes.
 For more definitions of legal words and phrases, see the Terminology page in the wikibook JP Boyd on Family Law, published by Clicklaw and Courthouse Libraries BC.

 A written law made by the federal government or a provincial government.
-Acts are also called “legislation” or “statute law,” or sometimes just “statutes.”
+Acts are also called “legislation” or “statute law,” and sometimes just “statutes.”

-A party’s request for a direction or interim award in an arbitration proceeding.
+A party’s request for a direction, order or interim award in an arbitration proceeding.

-A voluntary out-of-court dispute resolution process in which the parties to a family law dispute agree to be bound by the decision of a neutral and impartial legal professional, an arbitrator, on the legal issues in their dispute.
+A voluntary, confidential out-of-court dispute resolution process in which the parties to a family law dispute agree to be bound by the decision of a neutral and impartial legal professional, an arbitrator, on the legal issues in their dispute.

 A provincial statute setting out certain minimum requirements of arbitration proceedings, including the arbitrator’s duty of fairness, and the court’s role in arbitration proceedings, including when arbitral awards can be appealed to the court.
-The Arbitration Acts change from province to province.
+Each province has its own Arbitration Act.

 A party’s explanation about how an arbitrator should interpret a particular fact or why the arbitrator should reach a particular decision about the legal issues in an arbitration.
 An argument may be based on logical reasoning, the law, or both.
 Arguments may be made orally or in writing.